 Time range: Today

 Purpose: if the day started poorly, better not to spend on this ad set.
-If lifetime performance was good for this ad set, then we’ll switch it back later.
+We’d switch it back later if lifetime performance suits this ad set.

 Rule 2 // OFF